chandrachurd2004/learnig-git-and-git-hub/README.md

     to add file of that branch to the current working branch

 git clone <.....url......>
-    afte forking the url need to be pasted here (condition after cloning)
+    afte forking the url(i.e. url from your git hub account) need to be pasted here (condition after cloning)